Car Insurance Rates by Age and State

 The Cost of Car Insurance for Young Adults by State - Driving Violation

-A 20-year-old with a speeding ticket pays an average of $454 per month nationally, $58 more than the $396 clean-record rate.
+A 20-year-old with a speeding ticket pays an average of $454 a month nationally, $58 more than the $396 clean-record rate.
 Hawaii ($226) and Maine ($244) are the most affordable states for a 20-year-old after a speeding ticket.
 Louisiana ($874) and Florida ($801) are the most expensive; a 20-year-old with a speeding ticket in Louisiana pays nearly four times what a driver the same age pays in Hawaii.

-By age 25, the national average with a speeding ticket drops to $373 per month, but the state gaps remain wide.
+By age 25, the national average with a speeding ticket drops to $373 a month, but the state gaps remain wide.
 A DUI at age 20 adds more than a speeding ticket and stays on record for three to five years, compounding across every renewal during those years.

 Data filtered by: